 At Stangl Law, we understand the devastating impact personal injury can have on someone's life.
-We also realize what steps are important for you to take in order to serve your best interests to help get the results you deserve.
+We also realize what steps are important for you to take in order to help get the results you deserve.

-Besides the stress of the accident or event, victims can also suffer medical, emotional and financial burdens.
-While it can be difficult during this time to shift your focus from the trauma of your experience to a checklist of actions from seeking medical attention to contacting an experienced lawyer and everything in between, it is in your best interest to do so as soon as you're capable.
+Besides the stress of the accident or event, victims can also suffer medical, emotional, and financial burdens.
+While it can be difficult during this time to shift your focus from the trauma of your experience to a checklist of actions, it is in your best interest to do so as soon as you're capable.

 After any accident, always check to see if anyone was injured or requires medical attention.
 If needed, call 911 as soon as possible.

 If you or someone in your party requires medical treatment, be sure to be very thorough when informing doctors and nurses of any pain, discomfort, or other complaint in detail.
 Also, be sure to follow all instructions from your health care providers; this could include taking prescription medication, limiting your physical activity, and so on.

 Step 2: Report the Accident